Telessia/rails_counter_docker/README.md

 * Container 3:
     - Ruby 2.7
     - Rails '6.1.4.4'
-    - Nodejs npm Yarn (dependencies of Rails in this version)
+    - Nodejs npm Yarn (necessary to use rails in version < 7 without tweaks)

 ### Configuration